Iowa defeated No. 16 Maryland 71-55

 "I was really impressed watching Iowa the other day.
 I thought they paid attention to (Fran McCaffery) and did what he wanted them to do."

 "Fran McCaffery is a good solid hire for the University of Iowa.
 Iowa has been hoping for a winner and I believe one has arrived.
 He's won at Lehigh, UNC-Greensboro and Siena -- if you can win at those places, you can win anywhere.
 His teams are enjoyable to watch with their style of play; he lets his kids play free.
-If Iowa fans give Fran a little time, he'll get the Hawkeyes back to the NCAA Tournament on a yearly basis."
+He'll have the Hawkeyes in the NCAA Tournament on a yearly basis."

 "Fran McCaffery is a fine basketball coach, and an even finer person.
 He can teach the game, identify and attract talent, and he is a man of great substance and integrity.
 Iowa made a great hire in McCaffery."